dulhara19/ML-project07-LSTM-stock_price_prediction/README.md

 # Key Technologies

+- `title`: The headline of the news article
 Python: Core programming language used.
 TensorFlow: Deep learning framework used to build and train the LSTM model.
 NumPy & Pandas: Data manipulation and processing.